 CONSULTING & SPEAKING ACTIVITIES

-Hilton also works with outdoor learning and nature centers to design trails, interpretive exhibits, and comprehensive education programs.
+Dr. Hilton works professionally with outdoor learning and nature centers to design trails, interpretive exhibits, and comprehensive environmental education programs.
 He trains center personnel in Socratic teaching methods to assure their visitors have genuine learning experiences.
-And he consults with non-profit organizations and school districts on fund-raising, grant writing, staff and board development, programming, media relations, and long-range planning.
+He likewise consults with non-profit nature-related organizations and school districts on fund-raising, grant writing, staff and board development, programming, media relations, and long-range planning.

-In addition to his professional workshops, grant writing, and consulting work, Hilton is a nationally sought-after speaker on diverse natural history topics (see List of Presentations); each August and September his Hummingbird Mornings are lauded by audiences across the U.S. In 2005 he taught on faculty for the National Wildlife Federation's annual Family Summit in New Brunswick, Canada.
+Hilton is a nationally sought-after speaker on diverse natural history and science education topics (see List of Presentations); each August and September his Hummingbird Mornings are lauded by audiences across the U.S. In 2005 he taught on faculty for the National Wildlife Federation's annual Family Summit in New Brunswick, Canada.
 Later that year he was invited by ProAves Colombia to San Andres Island in the western Caribbean to train 60 Colombian conservationists in hummingbird capture, handling, and banding techniques.
+In July 2008, Hilton began exchange work as Consulting Director for

 EDUCATION BACKGROUND